 For a number of years I have wanted to embark on a career in midwifery, however, I needed to undertake an Access HE course to improve my qualifications and meet university entry requirements.

 Due to financial responsibilities I was unable to go down the conventional route of attending a local college, which led me to look for other options.
-DistanceLearningCentre.com has been a perfect solution for me as it has allowed me to study at my own pace, fitting my studies around work, children and other commitments.
+DistanceLearningCentre.com has been a perfect solution for me as it has allowed me to study an Access to HE Diploma for Midwifery at my own pace, fitting my studies around work, children and other commitments.